MohdDawoodO/MohdDawoodO/README.md

 - 👀 I’m interested in lots of fun stuff (like travelling, building cool projects, etc)
 - 🌱 I’m currently learning frontend web development
 - 💞️ I’m looking to collaborate with other indie developers
-- 📫 You can reach me at serious17org@gmail.com and serious_17O@outlook.com
+- 📫 You can reach me at serious_17O@outlook.com and serious17org@gmail.com
-- 😄 Pronouns: he/him
+- 😄 Gender: male
 - ⚡ Fun fact: Once time passes, it cannot return.

 <!---